Subnautica 2: Everything we know about the new underwater survival game

 (Image credit: Unknown Worlds)

-Subnautica 2 is set to arrive on PC and Xbox Series X and S once it launches in Early Access sometime this year.
+Subnautica 2 is set to arrive on PC and Xbox Series X/S once it launches in Early Access.

-Sadly, there's no news on any PS5 or Switch support just yet, and the recent Switch 2 Direct didn't confirm if its set to come to the new-gen console among the upcoming Switch 2 games.
+Sadly, there's no news on any PS5 support just yet, and there's also no Switch 2 news on whether fans can expect the game to come to the new-gen console among the lineup of upcoming Switch 2 games.
 However, that doesn't mean that we'll never see the title on those platforms in the future.

 The first Subnautica became available on both PS5 and Nintendo Switch eventually.
-And since both also support Unreal Engine 5 (which Subnautica 2 is made with), there's still hope for a future announcement regarding additional platforms for the new game.
+And since both also support Unreal Engine 5 (which Subnautica 2 is being developed with), there's still hope for a future announcement regarding additional platforms for the new game.
 Stay tuned for updates!

 Subnautica 2 trailer

-So far, the only thing we've had in the way of a Subnautica 2 trailer is a short teaser that was revealed during the October 2024 Xbox Partner Showcase.
+The first Subnautica 2 trailer came in the form of a short teaser that was revealed during the October 2024 Xbox Partner Showcase.

-In the clip above we see two humans in the deep – reminding us all that the new game will be multiplayer!
+In the trailer, which you can watch above, we see two humans in the deep – reminding us all that the new game will be multiplayer!
 The clip also shows off a player piloting what looks to be a Prawn Suit.
 Finally, we also see what looks to be a new Leviathan as a large tentacle monster with a purple glowing head revealed itself towards the end of the teaser.

 Subnautica 2 story and setting